sgorgun/graph-presentation-task-python/README.md

 ## Purpose

-The coding exercises are designed to test knowledge of the following concepts:
+The coding exercises are designed to test your knowledge of the following concepts:

-* Representation of graph in memory
+* Representations of graphs in memory
-* Adjacency matrix as a data structure for representing graphs in memory
+* An adjacency matrix as a data structure for representing graphs in memory
-* Adjacency dictionary as a data structure for representing graphs in memory
+* An adjacency dictionary as a data structure for representing graphs in memory

 ## Overview

 The coding exercises cover the following practical problems:
-* Implementing `Adjacency matrix` interface for undirected graphs
+* Implementing the `Adjacency matrix` interface for undirected graphs
-* Implementing `Adjacency dictionary` interface for undirected graphs
+* Implementing the `Adjacency dictionary` interface for undirected graphs

 ## Coding exercises

-### Exercise 1: Adjacency matrix interface for undirected graphs
+### Exercise 1: The adjacency matrix interface for undirected graphs

 Your task is to implement the following interface for `Adjacency matrix` data structure for representing undirected graphs in memory: